Holiday Cooking Shortcuts, Tips & Recipes

 Homemade Broth – The commercial stuff is loaded with sodium & other things.
 But it’s deceptively easy to make your own broth.

-Cream-of-Chicken Soup – My go-to recipe for cream-of-anything soup.
+Simple Cream-of-Chicken Soup Recipe – My go-to recipe for cream-of-anything soup.
 I can whip it up in minutes!

 Sweetened Condensed Milk – This is a mandatory ingredient in my Cherry Shtuff dessert.
-Although it was expensive, it was necessary to pick up a can at the store.
-But I was surprised to learn how quick & easy it was to make sweetened condensed milk myself.
+I was surprised to learn how quick & easy it was to make sweetened condensed milk myself.

 Food Safety During The Holidays